microsoft/pxt-adafruit/docs/projects/musical-cloud/make.md

 ![string](/static/cp/projects/musical-cloud/string.jpg)

 Finally, draw 2 lightning bolts and color them yellow.
-Cut them out the lighting bolts and tape each one on either side of the battery pack.
+Cut out the lighting bolts and tape each one on either side of the battery pack.
 This helps to hide the battery pack.

 ![battery](/static/cp/projects/musical-cloud/battery.jpg)